hortonworks/streamline/docs/CustomProcessor.md

 streamingEngine| String| Streaming Engine for this custom processor - e.g. STORM name| String| Name of the custom processor.
-This should uniquely identify the custom processor description| String| Description of the custom processor jarFileName| String| Unique name of the jar file that will be used to upload/download the jar customProcessorImpl| String| Fully qualified class name implementing the interface inputSchema| Schema| Input schema that this custom processor expects outputSchema| Schema| Output schema that it emits
+This should uniquely identify the custom processor description| String| Description of the custom processor customProcessorImpl| String| Fully qualified class name implementing the interface inputSchema| Schema| Input schema that this custom processor expects outputSchema| Schema| Output schema that it emits